-Citizens urged to use mobile money and online banking whenever possible to limit the transfer of paper money and minimize person to person contacts The World Bank on April 7th 2020 approved a USD 14.3 million (RWF 13.65 billion) International Development Association (IDA) credit as emergency response towards efforts to contain COVID-19 Trade Facilitation / Business Support Maximum utilization of non-intrusive cargo scanners for homogeneous goods.
+Citizens urged to use mobile money and online banking whenever possible to limit the transfer of paper money and minimize person to person contacts The World Bank on April 7th, 2020 approved a USD 14.3 million (RWF 13.65 billion) International Development Association (IDA) credit as emergency response towards efforts to contain COVID-19 Trade Facilitation / Business Support Maximum utilization of non-intrusive cargo scanners for homogeneous goods.
 The whole clearance process for imports, exports and transit is conducted in the Rwanda Electronic Single Window (RESW) which minimizes to a great extent any human intervention.
+Authorized trucks carry not more than two people including the driver.
 All cargo and conveyors shall be offloaded and transshipped at the Customs point of entry (i.e. Rusumo and Kagitumba Customs Border Posts).
-Warehousing facilities shall be available for loading, offloading and warehousing of cargo at the entry points; Inland Cargo depots shall be availed for effective loading and transshipment exercises at the Customs entry point; Clearing of goods should be done using the pre-clearance mechanisms currently in place i.e. SCT Clearance framework and payment of duties and taxes before the arrival of the goods quick release at the entry border posts; All declaration documents accompanying cargo must be submitted electronically to customs administration to avoid paper manipulation; Clearing agents must declare the full detailed description of goods to expedite the clearance and release of goods; The Central Bank of Rwanda has provided a Rwf50 billion (\$54 million) facility and reduced the reserve requirement ratio for commercial banks from 5 per cent to 4 per cent to support under the Rapid Credit Facility in March 2020 provided Rwanda with a \$109.4 million (Rwanda Francs 104 billion) for Covid-19-related pressures on trade, tourism and foreign exchange reserves.
-The support will also provide much-needed resources for health expenditure and for households and firms affected by the COVID-19 crisis.
-From 14th April 2020 Rwanda to benefit from USD \$11 million (RWF 10.5 billion) debt service relief from the International Monetary Fund for an initial period of 6 months.
-Some restrictions on markets lifted.
-Markets allowed to open but with no more than 50 per cent of traders operating to ensure soci Coordinating Ministry (National Contact Points) Ministry of Trade and Industry B. P. 73 KIGALI Rwanda Tel: +250-784855445, +250788415515 Email: ps@mineacom.gov.rw; msebera@minicom.gov.rw
+Warehousing facilities shall be available for loading, offloading and warehousing of cargo at the entry points; Inland Cargo depots shall be availed for effective loading and transshipment exercises at the Customs entry point; Clearing of goods should be done using the pre-clearance mechanisms currently in place i.e. SCT Clearance framework and payment of duties and taxes before the arrival of the goods quick release at the entry border posts; All declaration documents accompanying cargo must be submitted electronically to customs administration to avoid paper manipulation; Clearing agents must declare the full detailed description of goods to expedite the clearance and release of goods; Clients with perishable goods and consignments that require special warehousing facilities such as petroleum products shall be allowed to proceed to destination after change of crew members (truck drivers) in respect with the current health guidelines in places; Transit cargo should be escorted upon entry to the final destination and truck drivers will only stop at designated points.
+The Central Bank of Rwanda has provided a Rwf50 billion (\$54 million) facility and reduced the reserve requirement ratio for commercial banks from 5 per cent to 4 per cent to support the country's banking sector.
+The IMF emergency support under the Rapid Credit Facility in March 2020 provided Rwanda with a \$109.4 million (Rwanda Francs 104 billion) for Covid-19-related pressures Coordinating Ministry (National Contact Points) Ministry of Trade and Industry B. P. 73 KIGALI Rwanda Tel: +250-784855445, +250788415515 Email: ps@mineacom.gov.rw ; msebera@minicom.gov.rw